2023 BOARD LEADERSHIP AWARDS

 The award recipients will be selected by an independent panel of public company directors.

-All award finalists will be provided a complimentary registration to attend Corporate Board Member’s 19th annual Boardroom Summit on September 13, 2023 at the Grand Hyatt in New York.
+All award finalists will be provided a complimentary registration to attend Corporate Board Member’s 20th annual Boardroom Summit on September 16-17, 2024 at the Marriott Marquis in New York.
 The winners in each of the 3 categories will be invited to participate in a panel discussion shining a light on their achievements and learnings for other directors.
 A gala reception will be held in honor of the winners during the Summit.
-Each award recipient will be profiled in the Q4 2023 issue of Corporate Board Member magazine.
+Each award recipient will be profiled in the Q4 2024 issue of Corporate Board Member magazine.

-Independent Director of the Year - Lionel Nowell
+Independent Director of the Year - John Lundgren

 Recognizing a non-executive chairman or lead director who has demonstrated a passion for advancing the principles of good governance.